UniversalDependencies/docs/_fr/dep/aux-pass.md

 aux:pass(assassiné, fut)
 ~~~

-Other auxiliaries associated with the same main verb are not labeled `aux:pass` but `aux` since they do not themselves indicate passive voice.
+Other auxiliaries associated with the same main verb are not labeled `aux:pass` but `aux` or `aux:tense` since they do not themselves indicate passive voice.

 ~~~ sdparse
 Kennedy a été assassiné \n Kennedy has been murdered